evaluator:variable_types

 Other predefined constants

 • CRLF is a predefined value that expands to a carriage return and linefeed character.
-You can use it if you want to build multiline strings in the evaluator.
+You can use it if you want to build multiline strings in the evaluator (another way is using the ES function).

 Value containers